aws-samples/amazon-kinesis-data-analytics-examples/ScheduledScaling/README.md

 4. Before updating the application's KPU count, we also check to see if the current KPU count is already at the expected value.
 If so, we simply exit.
 5. If we've gotten this far, it means that we need to call `UpdateApplication` with the desired KPU count as well as the current application version.

 NOTE: In this sample, we assume that the parallelism/KPU is 1.
-For more background on parallelism and parallelism/KPU, please [Application Scaling in Kinesis Data Analytics](https://docs.aws.amazon.com/kinesisanalytics/latest/java/how-scaling.html).
+For more background on parallelism and parallelism/KPU, please see [Application Scaling in Kinesis Data Analytics](https://docs.aws.amazon.com/kinesisanalytics/latest/java/how-scaling.html).

 ## Error handling